Attorney David I. Fuchs

 Here are some things you can do to help prevent visitors to your property, and yourself, from suffering slips, trips, and falls:

 If you are seriously injured in a slip and fall accident because of a property owner’s negligence, and the insurance company isn’t offering a fair settlement, you may be considering a personal injury claim.
 If you do consider taking such action, it’s important for you to know that there is a statute of limitations in Florida for filing a claim for slip and fall damages.
 The deadline for filing is four years from the time the fall accident occurred.
 Even if your injuries don’t show up until much later, you only have four years from the date of the incident itself to file.

 An experienced attorney who is familiar with Florida’s personal injury and premises liability laws can help you get through what can be a difficult and confusing time.
-If you’ve been injured in a slip and fall accident because of someone else’s negligence, contact the Law Offices of David I. Fuchs for a free, initial evaluation of your case.
+If you’ve been injured in a slip and fall accident because of someone else’s negligence, contact the David I. Fuchs, Injury & Accident Lawyer, P.A. for a free, initial evaluation of your case.
 Call (954) 568-3636, or reach out through the online form today.